Homeopathy for Autism

 This blog is prompted by a recent YouTube vlog from Dr John Campbell.
 He draws attention to recent reports from the CDC (Centers for Disease Control and Prevention) in the USA.
 They show the continued rise in autism, (see links to the reports at the bottom of this piece).

-The simple fact is that the CDC reports clearly show the magnitude of the growing problem in the USA.
+Whether you dislike President Trump’s administration and / or John Campbell’s take on the matter is not important.
+The fact is that the CDC reports clearly show the magnitude of the growing problem in the USA.
 And a problem not just the USA but many countries across the globe.

 In what follows, I wish to look at Homeopathy in the context of ASD.
 This too is not without controversy, so I’ll try and keep things factual.